esdu/learn_scraper/README.md

 Hello Waterloo student, this is a program to pull all the files from your classes down from Learn.

+## Wait a minute

+[desire2download](https://github.com/sholiday/desire2download) is more stable and fully featured than this project.
+Let's use that.

 ## How to run

 1. Copy `config.yml.example` to `config.yml`, and put in your information.
 Optionally specify `dropbox_path` to put downloaded files under that path.